cleveland-metroparks/trailview/web/README.md

 ### Edit `.env` file

 Copy the `.env.example` to `.env` and then change fields as necessary.

-### Build `trailviewer`

-The `web/` component relies on the `trailviewer/` component as a local dependency.
-Navigate to `trailviewer/` and follow its build instructions then come back here.
-This will only need to be done once as on Linux, it will create a filesystem link to the build so changes will propagate.
+The database field will already match the credentials on the dev database so really the only things that need changed is the `TV_IMAGES_PATH` which is the local path where TrailView images are stored when they are uploaded.
+Make sure to select a path that is empty.

 ### Install dependencies

-Run `npm install`
+Run `npm run post-clone` which will build the `trailviewer` dependency and then install the rest of the dependencies from npm.

 ### Push Database Schema

 To set up the new dev database, you will need to run `npx drizzle-kit push` to push the schema to the database.
+You will need to run this anytime you edit `db/schema.ts`.

 ### Run dev server